 When do I enrol for the course I’m planning to take?
 Is there a cut-off date?

-Enrolment periods are listed on the Important Dates page.
+Enrolment deadlines and periods are listed on the Important Date page.

 You can enrol in courses right up until the time the course starts; however, courses are available on a first-come, first-served basis.
 Many of our courses are very popular and fill up long before the start date of classes.
 To avoid disappointment, it’s best to enrol as early as possible.

 Sometimes an attempt to enrol online will result in a conditional enrolment.
 If your enrolment was conditional, you will receive separate emails with your Ryerson Student Number and the status of your enrolment in approximately 2–5 business days.

 If you do not meet the enrolment conditions, you will receive a refund provided you do not have any other outstanding balance on your account.
 Enrolment conditions can include requisites, account holds, and limitations on the number of times the same course can be taken.

 Should I register in a certificate program as well as in my chosen courses?

 On your resumé, saying that you have successfully completed a certificate in a coherent program of study can credibly demonstrate a fully developed skill.
 If you’re pretty sure you would like to complete a certificate, it’s wise to register as soon as possible.
 Visit Certificate Registration for more information.

 Also, only courses taken AFTER registration in the certificate will be included in your grade point average (GPA), although you will still receive credit for any previous courses you’ve taken.